Global agenda for social work at Sussex

 In February, Professor Imogen Taylor visited the Tata Institute of Social Sciences (TISS) in India to join them in celebrating their platinum jubilee at a conference on 'Globalisation and social transformation: The Indian experience'.

-Professor Taylor said: “We have followed up the visit by working closely with the TISS staff to develop masters and doctoral-level collaborations, as it is at these levels that we learn how to effectively engage with diversity and difference and work through how best to exchange knowledge and understanding.”
+Professor Taylor says: “We have followed up the visit by working closely with the TISS staff to develop masters and doctoral-level collaborations, as it is at these levels that we learn how to effectively engage with diversity and difference and work through how best to exchange knowledge and understanding.”